 Did you use Facebook for business this year?
 Are you planning to start this new year?
 Perhaps you have a business page but it hasn’t gotten any traction so far.
 Maybe you are scared by how things change constantly and you are not sure if you are able to keep up with all the changes.
-Today is your lucky day, I will walk you through what you need to do in order to have a successful Facebook business page in 2015.
+Today is your lucky day, I will walk you through what you need to do in order to have a successful Facebook business page.

 You don’t have to hire anyone or remained changed to your virtual desk, either.
 All you have to do is to make sure that you know what you need to know about Facebook and without having to know every single thing about Facebook.
 This is the difference between total overwhelm leading to analysis paralysis and taking small, consistent actions that will move you closer to your business goals.